 - Allow multiple attempts

-- For ProctorU Invigilated Exams (either live or AI) this is recommended to be set to 3 attempts.
+- For ProctorU AI Invigilated Exams this is recommended to be set to 3 attempts.

 - For Timed LMS exams this should be left unselected (allowing one attempt).